 Tuscany is the benchmark against which every other European villa destination is measured.
 The rolling hills of Chianti, the cypress-lined drives, the medieval hilltop towns, the world-class food and wine — it is one of the most immediately rewarding places in the world to arrive at a villa, and the infrastructure that supports it is exceptionally mature.

 Tuscany has been a premium villa destination for decades.
 The result is an enormous and varied inventory — from restored stone farmhouses (podere) sleeping six, to grand estate villas with formal gardens and staff sleeping twenty.
 Every budget level within the luxury category is served, and quality assurance is relatively high compared to newer villa markets.
-Olivers Travels carries exceptional character properties here.
+Plum Guide's Tuscany collection is one of their strongest in Europe — inspected in person, with particular depth in the Chianti and Val d'Orcia areas.

 Tuscany is, for many guests, the principal attraction rather than just the setting.
 The food markets of Florence, the wine estates of Chianti Classico, the truffle farms of San Miniato, the thermal baths of Saturnia — the experiences available within a 45-minute drive of most Tuscan villas are genuinely world-class.
-For groups who want a holiday with substance as well as comfort, Tuscany is hard to beat.
+For groups who want substance as well as comfort, Tuscany is hard to beat.
+Guided wine estate visits, truffle hunts, and Florentine food tours are all bookable in advance.

 The most celebrated Tuscan villa areas — Chianti, Val d'Orcia, the hills around Siena — are inland.
-The nearest good beaches (Castiglione della Pescaia, the Argentario coast) are 90 minutes or more from central Tuscany.
-If proximity to the sea is a priority for your group, a Tuscan hill villa may not be the right match — or you may need to plan beach days as deliberate excursions rather than easy afternoon escapes.
+The nearest good beaches are 90 minutes or more from central Tuscany.
+If proximity to the sea is a priority for your group, a Tuscan hill villa may not be the right match — or you will need to plan beach days as deliberate excursions rather than easy afternoon escapes.

-August in Tuscany brings Italian domestic tourism at its peak — hilltop towns are crowded, restaurant bookings months in advance, and temperatures regularly above 35°C. The landscape is at its most parched and golden rather than lush.
+August in Tuscany brings Italian domestic tourism at its peak — hilltop towns are crowded, restaurant bookings require months of advance planning, and temperatures regularly exceed 35°C. The landscape is at its most parched.
 June and September offer the same landscape in better condition, at lower prices, with significantly more space.
 Tuscany in shoulder season is a materially better experience than Tuscany in August.

 The south of France divides neatly into two distinct villa experiences.
 The Côte d'Azur — Nice, Cannes, Antibes, Saint-Tropez, Monaco — is Europe's most glamorous coastline and commands its highest villa prices.
 Provence — the Luberon, the Alpilles, the Var — offers a slower, more characterful experience at a considerably more accessible price point.
 Both are outstanding; which suits your group depends on what you are paying for.

 The Côte d'Azur combines extraordinary villa properties — many with direct sea access or panoramic sea views — with the finest restaurants, beaches, marinas, and cultural calendar in continental Europe.
 The Cannes Film Festival, Monaco Grand Prix, the art museums of Nice and Saint-Paul-de-Vence — the Riviera's appeal extends well beyond the property.
-One Fine Stay has a particularly strong managed villa portfolio in this region.
+For groups arriving by private charter into Nice (NCE), the experience begins from the moment the aircraft door opens.
+JetLuxe charters into Nice from London, Paris, and other European origins.

 Provence delivers everything Tuscany does — lavender fields, medieval villages, outstanding markets and restaurants, magnificent light — with a distinctly French character and, in the Luberon and Alpilles particularly, some of the most architecturally beautiful mas and bastide properties in Europe.
-Olivers Travels specialises in exactly this category of characterful French property, and Provence is one of their strongest regions.
+Plum Guide's Provence selection is strong in exactly this category of characterful property — inspected in person with genuine editorial curation.

 Côte d'Azur villa prices are 30–50% higher than comparable properties in Provence or Tuscany — and the gap widens further in July and August.
-French VAT at 20% on rental income also applies in some structures, adding to the total.
 If the draw is primarily the property rather than the specific Riviera address and its amenities, Provence delivers comparable scenery and character at a meaningfully lower cost.

 The most celebrated Provençal villa areas — the Luberon, the Alpilles around Les Baux and Saint-Rémy — are 60–90 minutes from the coast.
 If sea swimming is important to your group on a daily basis, a villa in this area will require a planned excursion rather than a ten-minute walk.
-The Var coast and the area around Gorges du Verdon offer some coastal access, but the classic Provence villa experience is an inland one.
+The classic Provence villa experience is an inland one.

 Ibiza has transformed its identity over the past decade.
 The north and centre of the island — rural, green, largely undeveloped — now hosts some of the most architecturally distinctive villa properties in the Mediterranean alongside outstanding restaurants, organic farms, and a wellness culture that has very little in common with the club scene that still defines the island's reputation in many people's minds.

 Ibiza's villa stock has been shaped by decades of internationally minded ownership — architects, designers, and creatives who built or restored properties to a standard that is genuinely distinctive.
 Finca-style properties with traditional whitewashed walls and terracotta tiles sit alongside minimalist modernist builds with infinity pools and panoramic hill views.
-The design quality of the island's best properties is, objectively, among the highest in Europe.
-Plum Guide has a particularly well-curated Ibiza collection.
+The design quality of the island's best properties is among the highest in Europe.
+Plum Guide's Ibiza collection is one of their strongest — the inspection standard is particularly valuable on an island where photography consistently outpaces reality.

-Ibiza's restaurant scene has matured significantly and now includes some of the most interesting cooking in Spain — farm-to-table restaurants in converted farmhouses, beach clubs with serious kitchens, and a culture of outdoor dining that makes the most of the island's year-round appeal.
-The weekly markets at Las Dalias and Punta Arabí are among the most enjoyable in the Mediterranean for their combination of food, craft, and atmosphere.
+Ibiza's restaurant scene now includes some of the most interesting cooking in Spain — farm-to-table restaurants in converted farmhouses, beach clubs with serious kitchens, and a culture of outdoor dining that suits the island's year-round appeal.
+The weekly markets at Las Dalias and Punta Arabí are among the most enjoyable in the Mediterranean.
+Guided food and market experiences in northern Ibiza are bookable in advance and worth securing for the first or second day.

 Ibiza in peak season is one of the most intensely visited destinations in the Mediterranean.
 Roads are congested, the best beaches crowded, restaurant bookings require significant advance planning, and villa prices reach their annual peak.
 The shoulder season — May, June, September, early October — offers a dramatically different and significantly more appealing experience.
 If your dates are flexible, avoid August.

-Ibiza's appeal skews strongly towards adults — the beach clubs, the restaurant culture, the evening social scene.
+Ibiza's appeal skews strongly towards adults.
 Family-friendly beach infrastructure exists but is not the island's primary offer.
 For multi-generational groups with young children who want safe beaches, shallow water, and child-oriented activities within easy reach of the villa, Mallorca or the Algarve are more naturally suited.

 Greece offers the broadest range of villa experiences in the Mediterranean — from the iconic caldera-view properties of Santorini to the lush, family-friendly Ionian islands and the increasingly popular Peloponnese.
 The common thread is value: Greece is consistently 20–35% cheaper than equivalent Italian or French villa destinations, with provisioning, dining, and staff costs also significantly lower.

 The caldera view from a whitewashed Oia villa at sunset is one of the most recognisable images in travel — and it genuinely lives up to the photography.
 For the right group, a caldera-view villa in Santorini is an experience that nothing else replicates.
-The island is small, the walking culture strong, and the combination of volcanic landscape, excellent local wine, and increasingly serious food scene makes it compelling beyond the view alone.
+The island is small, the walking culture strong, and the combination of volcanic landscape, excellent local wine, and an increasingly serious food scene makes it compelling beyond the view alone.
+Private sailing and wine-tasting experiences in Santorini are the island's best-value additions to a villa stay.

 Corfu, Kefalonia, and Lefkada offer villa holidays of a completely different character — lush green landscapes, long sandy beaches, calm family-friendly waters, and a relaxed pace that Santorini's tourist intensity does not allow.
-Villa prices are significantly lower than Santorini and the properties are generally larger, with more outdoor space and better pool configurations for families.
-Top Villas has strong inventory across both the Ionian and Cyclades.
+Villa prices are significantly lower and properties generally larger, with more outdoor space and better pool configurations for families.
+Inter-island transfers by ferry or small aircraft are straightforward; pre-arranged transfers on arrival in Corfu or Kefalonia remove the taxi ambiguity at small regional airports.

-Santorini commands a significant premium relative to the rest of Greece — caldera-view villas in Oia and Imerovigli are priced more comparably to Tuscany or the Côte d'Azur than to the Ionian islands.
-The island is also very small, very crowded in peak season, and — for all its visual drama — limited in terms of what you can do beyond eating, drinking, and enjoying the view.
-Manage expectations accordingly.
+Santorini commands a significant premium relative to the rest of Greece — caldera-view villas in Oia and Imerovigli are priced comparably to Tuscany or the Côte d'Azur.
+The island is also very small, very crowded in peak season, and limited in terms of what you can do beyond eating, drinking, and enjoying the view.
+Manage expectations accordingly and budget for it.

 Portugal's Algarve is the most consistently family-friendly and large-group-friendly villa destination in Europe.
 The combination of outstanding beaches, reliable summer sunshine, excellent flight connections from across northern Europe, and a mature villa market with strong large-format property inventory makes it a uniquely practical choice — without sacrificing quality.

 The Algarve has one of Europe's strongest inventories of large villa properties — eight, ten, twelve bedrooms with multiple pools, tennis courts, and extensive outdoor space — at prices that work genuinely well when split across a large group.
-For a group of 16 splitting a €15,000 weekly villa rental, the per-person cost is €937 — exceptional value for a private property of that scale in a warm-water coastal destination.
-Top Villas is particularly strong for large Algarve properties.
+For a group of 16 splitting a €15,000 weekly villa rental, the per-person cost is €937 — exceptional value for a private coastal property of that scale.
+Plum Guide's Algarve selection includes several large-format properties that pass their in-person inspection standard.

 The Algarve is primarily a beach and outdoor destination.
 It does not offer the food and wine culture of Tuscany, the architectural heritage of Provence, or the social scene of Ibiza.
-The food is good — fresh seafood, particularly — and the local towns (Lagos, Tavira, Silves) have genuine character.
+The food is good — fresh seafood, particularly — and local towns like Lagos, Tavira, and Silves have genuine character.
 But if cultural immersion is central to why your group is travelling, the Algarve may feel thin compared to destinations with more depth inland.

-The western Algarve coast — around Sagres and Vila do Bispo — is exposed to Atlantic winds that can make beach days less comfortable in July and August, even when temperatures are high.
-The central and eastern Algarve (around Albufeira, Vilamoura, and Tavira) is more sheltered and consistently better for beach conditions.
-This distinction matters more than most listings acknowledge.
+The western Algarve coast — around Sagres and Vila do Bispo — is exposed to Atlantic winds that can make beach days uncomfortable in July and August even when temperatures are high.
+The central and eastern Algarve (around Albufeira, Vilamoura, and Tavira) is more sheltered.
+This distinction matters more than most listings acknowledge — be specific about area when searching.

 Mallorca is the most versatile luxury villa destination in the Mediterranean.
 It offers a serious food scene, outstanding beaches across different characters, a dramatic mountain range in the northwest (the Serra de Tramuntana), excellent cycling and walking, and a villa market that ranges from rustic inland fincas to contemporary clifftop builds with infinity pools over the sea.
 No single destination in Europe offers this breadth within such a compact geography.

 A villa in the Tramuntana mountains northwest of Palma offers a completely different experience from a seafront villa near Alcúdia in the northeast or a finca in the agricultural centre.
-Within an island that takes 90 minutes to drive across, you can access dramatic mountain scenery, quiet coves only reachable by boat, sophisticated restaurants in Palma, and long shallow-water beaches that work for families.
-This concentration of variety is Mallorca's primary competitive advantage over mainland destinations.
+Within an island that takes 90 minutes to drive across, you can access dramatic mountain scenery, quiet coves only reachable by boat, sophisticated restaurants in Palma, and long shallow-water beaches for families.
+Boat trips to Mallorca's secluded coves are the island's standout day experience and book up quickly in peak season.

-Mallorca is one of the best-connected destinations in Europe — direct flights from most major European cities operate year-round, with frequency increasing significantly in summer.
-For a group travelling from multiple origins, Palma's connectivity means most people can reach the island easily without long connections.
-This practical advantage is consistently underrated when comparing destinations.
+Palma is one of the best-connected destinations in Europe — direct flights from most major European cities operate year-round, with frequency increasing significantly in summer.
+For a group travelling from multiple origins, Palma's connectivity means most people can reach the island without long connections.
+For groups arriving from a single origin on a set date, a private charter into Palma with JetLuxe consolidates the group and starts the holiday from the moment of departure.

-Browse European Villas on Top Villas →Tuscany is widely considered the best destination for a first European luxury villa holiday.
-The villa infrastructure is mature and well-developed, the landscape is iconic, the food and wine are world-class, and the range of available properties suits most group sizes and budgets.
+Browse Plum Guide European villas →Tuscany is widely considered the best destination for a first European luxury villa holiday.
+The villa infrastructure is mature and well-developed, the landscape is iconic and consistently beautiful, the food and wine are world-class, and the range of available properties suits most group sizes and budgets.
 The Chianti region between Florence and Siena is the classic base.
+Plum Guide's Tuscany collection is a reliable starting point for first-time villa searchers who want an inspected quality guarantee.

 Late May through June and September through early October offer the best combination of weather, availability, and value across most European villa destinations.
-July and August are peak season — warmest but highest prices, busiest roads and beaches, and lowest availability for the best properties.
-Shoulder season villas in Tuscany, Provence, or the Algarve in June or September offer excellent temperatures at significantly lower cost.
+July and August are peak season — warmest temperatures but highest prices, busiest roads and beaches, and lowest availability for the best properties.
+Shoulder season villas in Tuscany, Provence, or the Algarve in June or September offer excellent temperatures at significantly lower cost and a considerably more relaxed environment.

-Ibiza has evolved considerably.
-The north and centre of the island — around Santa Gertrudis and the inland hills — is characterised by bohemian luxury: outstanding restaurants, wellness retreats, and some of the most architecturally distinctive villa properties in the Mediterranean.
+Ibiza has evolved considerably beyond its nightlife reputation.
+The north and centre of the island — around Santa Gertrudis, Sant Joan, and the inland hills — is characterised by bohemian luxury: outstanding restaurants, organic farms, wellness retreats, and some of the most architecturally distinctive villa properties in the Mediterranean.
 A luxury villa holiday in northern Ibiza bears little resemblance to the club scene of the south.
+The two exist on the same island and are easily combined or avoided depending on preference.

-Greece is generally 20–35% cheaper than equivalent villa rental in Italy for comparable property quality.
-Santorini is the exception — its iconic caldera views command a significant premium.
-The Ionian islands offer strong villa inventory at lower price points than either Santorini or comparable Italian destinations.
-Staff costs and dining ashore are also typically lower in Greece.
+Greece is generally 20–35% cheaper than equivalent villa rental in Italy for comparable property quality, particularly in the islands.
+Santorini is the exception — its iconic caldera views command a significant premium and it is not budget-friendly by Greek standards.
+The Ionian islands — Corfu, Kefalonia, Lefkada — offer strong villa inventory at lower price points than either Santorini or comparable Italian destinations.
+Staff costs, provisioning, and dining ashore are also typically lower in Greece than Italy.

 The Algarve and Mallorca both have particularly strong inventory of large villas — eight to sixteen bedrooms — at price points that work well when split across a large group.
-Both destinations also have mature tourism infrastructure, reliable summer weather, and good flight connections from most European cities.
+Both destinations have mature tourism infrastructure, reliable summer weather, and good flight connections from most European cities.
+For a group celebration or multi-family holiday requiring significant bedroom count and outdoor space, either destination is likely to offer more suitable properties than Tuscany or Santorini, where large-format villas are less common.
+Plum Guide's large-property filter covers both destinations with inspected inventory.

-The Côte d'Azur commands the highest villa prices in continental Europe — 30–50% more than comparable Provençal or Tuscan properties.
+The Côte d'Azur commands the highest villa rental prices in continental Europe — 30–50% more than comparable Tuscan or Provençal properties.
 Whether it is worth the premium depends on what you value.
-If access to the region's restaurants, beaches, and cultural calendar is central to why you're going, the premium is well-justified.
-If the property and pool are the primary draw, Provence offers comparable scenery at a considerably better price-to-quality ratio.
+If access to the region's restaurants, beaches, markets, and cultural calendar — Nice, Cannes, Monaco, Antibes, Saint-Paul-de-Vence — is central to why you're going, the premium is well-justified.
+If the property and pool are the primary draw and the surrounding area is secondary, Provence offers comparable scenery and a considerably better price-to-quality ratio.

 We use cookies to improve user experience.
 Choose what cookie categories you allow us to use.
 You can read more about our Cookie Policy by clicking on Cookie Policy below.